cchitsiang/awesome-stars/README.md

 - [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines
 - [iperov/DeepFaceLab](https://github.com/iperov/DeepFaceLab) - DeepFaceLab is the leading software for creating deepfakes.
-- [mherrmann/selenium-python-helium](https://github.com/mherrmann/selenium-python-helium) - Selenium-python but lighter: Helium is the best Python library for web automation.
+- [mherrmann/helium](https://github.com/mherrmann/helium) - Lighter web automation for Python
 - [Netflix/dispatch](https://github.com/Netflix/dispatch) - All of the ad-hoc things you're doing to manage incidents today, done for you, and much more!
 - [mingrammer/diagrams](https://github.com/mingrammer/diagrams) - :art: Diagram as Code for prototyping cloud system architectures
 - [recommenders-team/recommenders](https://github.com/recommenders-team/recommenders) - Best Practices on Recommendation Systems